Making the Most of Your Savings Despite Low Interest Rates - People Development Magazine

 10. Saving for Specific Goals

 Identify your specific savings goals, whether it’s for a home, retirement, or an emergency fund.
-Tailor your savings approach to each goal, considering your time horizon, risk tolerance, and liquidity needs.
-This can help ensure you save effectively and make the most out of the available interest rates.
+Tailor your savings approach to each goal, taking into account your time horizon, risk tolerance, and liquidity needs.
+This can help ensure you save effectively and maximise the benefits of available interest rates.